 The yield paradigm becomes important in the context of generators, which are a powerful tool for creating iterators.
-Generators are like regular functions but instead of returning a final value in the end, they use the yield.
-Their values are extracted one at time by calling \\\next\\() until a StopIteration is raised:
+Generators are like regular functions but instead of returning a final value in the end, they use the yield statement to return data during execution.
+In other words, values are extracted from the iterator one at time by calling its \\next\\() method and at each of these calls, the yield expression's value is returned.
+This happens until the final call, when a StopIteration is raised: